 The Specific Case for Radio in This Equation

-Radio isn't valuable here simply because it's broad-reach.
-It's valuable because it's the highest-reach, lowest-cost-per-point medium available for building mental availability in a local market, which is exactly what the effectiveness research says brand-building requires.
+Radio is valuable here because it's the highest-reach, lowest-cost-per-point medium for being the first name someone thinks of in a local market — which is exactly what the effectiveness research says brand-building requires.

-Peter Field's 2024 analysis of the IPA Databank found that brands using AM/FM radio experience +13% greater mental availability, +42% greater profit, and +58% lift in brand trust compared to non-radio brands.
-These aren't theoretical benefits.
-They're measured outcomes from the same methodology that underpins all of Binet and Field's effectiveness research.
+Peter Field's 2024 analysis of the IPA Databank found that brands using AM/FM radio are +13% more likely to be the first name someone thinks of, +42% greater profit, and +58% lift in brand trust compared to non-radio brands.

 What to Do About It

-The AI tools aren't going away.
-Performance Max and Advantage+ are legitimate tools for capturing in-market demand.
-Used correctly, within a plan that also builds demand, they work.
+Performance Max and Advantage+ are legitimate tools for capturing in-market demand — used within a plan that also builds demand.
 The problem is using them as the plan rather than part of one.

-Binet's prescription at the IPA conference was direct: "Go big or go home."
+Binet's prescription at the IPA conference: "Go big or go home."
 Statistically significant sales uplift requires 30–60 million exposures.
 Major, durable brand results require 200 million or more.
-Those are numbers you cannot reach through precision targeting.
-They require scale, the kind of scale that broad-reach audio in a local market actually delivers.
+Those numbers require scale — the kind that broad-reach audio in a local market actually delivers.

 If your current media plan was generated by an AI tool, or by an agency optimizing primarily for trackable conversions, it is almost certainly underinvesting in brand.
-It is optimizing for what is easy to measure rather than what actually grows a business.
-And in a market where your competitors are doing the same thing, the business that holds its brand investment, or increases it, is the one that will be standing when conditions improve.
+In a market where your competitors are doing the same thing, the business that holds its brand investment is the one that will be standing when conditions improve.

 The data on this isn't new.
 What's new is that AI is accelerating the mistake at a scale that makes the consequences harder to escape.